svandriel/covid19-graphql/README.md

 # Running it locally

-In order to be in control of your own API endpoint instead of relying on someone else's, you can spin up a COVID19 GraphQL server locally with:
+In order to be in control of your own API endpoint instead of relying on someone else's, you can spin up a COVID19 GraphQL server locally with `npx`:

 ```
 npx covid19-graphql